TheDataStation/solo/README.md

    Incremental training is disabled by default to reduce training cost.

-   If you want to enable incremental training, update step size "train_step_n" to 5000 in "trainer.config".
+   If you want to enable incremental training, update step size "train_step_n" to 5000 (0 if no incremental training) in "trainer.config".
 The default start question size is 10000 by "train_start_n" in "trainer.config".
 Feel free to try other "train_start_n" and "train_step_n".

    To train the relevance model, run
    ```   bash